Why it Matters

 Nap time is meant to provide healthy rest for children and a moment of tranquility for parents and childcare providers.
-However, we discovered that many foam nap mats and crib mattresses, as well as other children’s products such as changing pads and car seats, contain a cancer-causing chemical.
+However, many foam nap mats and crib mattresses can contain toxic flame retardant chemicals linked to cancer, reproductive problems, and obesity.
+Parents shouldn’t have had to worry that harmful chemicals in nap mats could make their kids sick.